mfem/mfem/miniapps/tribol/README.md

 # Tribol Interface Physics Library Mini-applications in MFEM

-High fidelity simulations modeling complex interactions of moving bodies require specialized contact algorithms to enforce constraints between surfaces that come into contact in order to prevent penetration and to compute the associated contact response forces.
-Tribol aims to provide a unified interface for various contact algorithms, specifically, contact detection and enforcement, and serve as a common infrastructure enabling the research and development of advanced contact algorithms.
+High fidelity simulations modeling complex interactions of moving bodies require specialized contact algorithms to enforce zero-interpenetration constraints between surfaces.
+Tribol provides a unified interface for various contact algorithms, including contact search, detection and enforcement, thereby enabling the research and development of advanced contact algorithms.
 More information about Tribol can be found on [its Github repo](https://github.com/LLNL/Tribol).

 Tribol uses MFEM's data structures to simplify interoperability with MFEM-based